captanlevi/FAQ-QnA-matching/README.md

                                          over the 'faqId'  FAQ.
      findClosest(self,query : str,  K : int = 3 , topSimilar : int = 5) -> List[FAQOutput] : The same as findClosestFromFAQ, but here the query is run over all the,
                                         FAQs and the result is a list of FAQOutputs , the length of the list is the same as the number of FAQs.

+#### FAQOutput
+    The user will get this , or a list of FAqOutput ,as the output for any query.
+It contains.

+     answer : Answer : The actual answer question : Question : The question that is being answered.
+(A generated question may be being answered, but only orignal question is given here) faqName : str,      : name of the faq the answer is from. faqId : int,        : Id of the FAQ wrt the Bani object. score : float       : Combined KNN score similarQuestions : List[str]  : Similar questions to the query asked , from the said FAQ. maxScore : float    : The question with maximum similirity with the query.
 ## Adding your own producers(sentence_generator)
 The quality of the FAQ is directely related to the quality of questions produced, As such Bani comes with a default
 question generation pipeline , but also gives full freedom to customize or add your own **producers**.